shresta-125/project2/README.md

 # New Project

-This project was created from a local system
+This project was created from local system

+Created by Shrest mara.